A Dog-Friendly Weekend in Staunton, VA

 Where we stayed in Staunton — old walls, quiet night

-There were many great places to stay in Staunton, but using BringFido made it easier to narrow down dog-friendly options, and we ultimately chose The Blackburn Inn.
-After our walk through downtown, we climbed the hill to the inn, and from the moment you arrive, you can feel the history.
-The long red-brick buildings, columns, tall windows, and elegant symmetry reflect a rich past—it’s a place that makes you pause and take it all in.
+After walking downtown, we climbed the hill to the inn.
+From the moment you arrive, you feel the history.
+The long red-brick buildings, tall windows, and classic symmetry make you pause and take it in.

 A small dog wearing a harness stands on wide wooden floors inside the Blackburn Inn in Staunton, Virginia, with a lit Christmas tree and seating in the background.